SahilTChaudhary/sahiltchaudhary.github.io/_pages/about.md

 * My prior work and professional experiences include:

-  * Working as a Course Assistant for the Machine Learning and Artificial Intelligence for Engineers (24787) course in Carnegie Mellon University's College of Engineering, in which I assisted Professor L. Burak Kara in teaching machine learning and artificial intelligence principles to graduate students.
+  * Working as a **Course Assistant for the Machine Learning and Artificial Intelligence for Engineers (24787) course in Carnegie Mellon University's College of Engineering**, in which I assisted Professor L. Burak Kara in teaching machine learning and artificial intelligence principles to graduate students.
-  * Working at ArcelorMittal Nippon Steel (AM/NS) India Limited, as a Graduate Engineer Trainee.
+  * Working at **ArcelorMittal Nippon Steel (AM/NS) India Limited, as a Graduate Engineer Trainee**.

 * My coursework and projects cover a wide variety of domains, contributing to my development as a holistic Robotics Engineer.
 Here are some of the domains in which my knowledge and expertise lies:

-  * Controls: PID, LQR, MPC, and MPPI controllers, and have also worked on non-linear traj-opt methods like iLQR.
+  * <b>Controls:</b> PID, LQR, MPC, and MPPI controllers, and have also worked on non-linear traj-opt methods like iLQR.
-  * Planning: A* and its variants, D*, PRM, RRT and its variants, and have hence developed a keen understanding of these algorithms.
+  * <b>Planning:</b> A* and its variants, D*, PRM, RRT and its variants, and have hence developed a keen understanding of these algorithms.
+Other domains include:
-  * SLAM: State estimation methods like EKF, and LiDAR-IMU time syncing.
+  * <b>SLAM:</b> State estimation methods like EKF, and LiDAR-IMU time syncing.
-  * Machine Learning: Traditional supervised and unsupervised learning techniques, and implementation using PyTorch and SKLearn libraries.
+  * <b>Machine Learning:</b> Traditional supervised and unsupervised learning techniques, and implementation using PyTorch and SKLearn libraries.
-  * Reinforcement Learning: Value-Based and Policy-Based RL algorithms, and deployment of a PPO-agent to play a game of Pinball!
+  * <b>Reinforcement Learning:</b> Value-Based and Policy-Based RL algorithms, and deployment of a PPO-agent to play a game of Pinball!
-  * Hardware: Worked on several hardware projects over the ears, including designing payloads for robots.
+  * <b>Hardware:</b> Worked on several hardware projects over the ears, including designing payloads for robots.
 I am a MechE afterall!

 Thank you for taking the time to go through my portfolio.
 I look forward to any opportunities that come my way!